Child marriage in the United States: Delaware

 In May 2018, Delaware became the first state to completely ban child marriage.
 The marriage age in Delaware is now 18, with no exceptions.

 Florida

 In early 2018, Florida passed and signed a law to amend its marriage laws, after having received intense media attention for its lax child marriage laws and the high toleration of the practice.
-Since July 1, 2018, the minimum marriage age is 17, with both parental and judicial approval required, and the age difference between the parties must not be more than 2 years.
-The new law was passed after sustained lobbying from a former survivor of child marriage, Sherry Johnson.
+Since July 1, 2018, the minimum marriage age is 17, and marriage before the age of 18 requires both parental and judicial approval, while the age difference between the parties must not be more than 2 years.
+The new law was passed after sustained lobbying from Sherry Johnson, who had been forced into marriage at age eleven.

 Georgia

 In May 2019, Georgia raised the marriage age explicitly from 16 to 17.
 They must be emancipated minors, must have completed a premarital education course, and cannot marry anyone more than four years older than themselves.
 The new law went into effect on July 1, 2019.